-By then I was head of research and development at one of Germany’s largest bicycle factories and tried to apply my technical skills to this problem.
-My analysis showed that at stronger and lighter bow was needed that could only be made with a hollow stick made from high-density carbon fiber composite.
-Nobody had made such a bow before and as I could not get this idea out my head again this was the starting point of Arcus.
+At the time, I was head of research and development at one of Germany’s largest bicycle factories and tried to apply my technical skills to this problem.
+My analysis showed that a stronger and lighter bow was needed that could only be made with a hollow stick made from high-density carbon fiber composite.
+Nobody had ever made such a bow before and since I could not get this thought out my head, I started Arcus as a result.
 A couple years into the project I found out that Mozart in fact used a much lighter “baroque” bow with clip-in-frog and light (unwound) gut strings.
-Today I am still playing Mozart, but mostly in a quartet and on the viola.
+Today, I am still playing Mozart, mostly in a quartet, on the viola.
 And I’m really enjoy playing my Arcus P9.